victorrentea/victorrentea.github.io/blog/avoiding-null-pointer.md

     }
     ```

-2. Change the original getter to call the `Optional` one:
+2. Change the original getter to delegate to the new one:
     ```
     public String getMemberCard() {
       return getMemberCardOpt().orElse(null);